korstiaan/nsautoload/README.md

 * `MyModule\Foo_Bar` is located at `/path/to/my_module/class/foo_bar.class.inc`
 * `MyModule\Foo\Bar` can't be mapped with this convention.

+This convention also adds another namespace naming strategy for BC purposes.
+Next to a `under_score` to `CamelCase` conversion, it also allows you to randomly add capitals in your namespace.
+This allows the following mapping:

+* `MyOldModule\Foo` to `/path/to/myoldmodule/class/foo.class.inc`

 ## License

 Nsautoload is licensed under the MIT license.